All of our services are available as normal

 If you choose to receive our optional Ongoing Service you will receive the following benefits and services:

-Your Ongoing Service rate will be specified within the Advised Tariff of Charges provided to you by your Nationwide Financial Adviser and will be dependent on the level of service we have agreed with you.
+Your Ongoing Service rate will be specified within the Advised Tariff of Charges provided to you by your Nationwide Financial Planning Manager and will be dependent on the level of service we have agreed with you.
 View the Tariff of Charges documents.
 The price of Ongoing Service is deducted monthly from the value of your investments either via your cash account or from the investment directly if you hold a Select Portfolio Bond.

 You can cancel the Ongoing Service at any time via your Financial Planning Manager, by completing the opt-out form online, or directly via the Investor Portfolio Service (provided by Cofunds) and Legal & General.